Andrettin/Wyrmsun/readme.txt

 - Killing fauna now yields experience points.
 - Fixed bug which caused dead units who don't have corpse units defined to appear at the wrong draw level.
 - Added bee unit (graphics by b_o).
-- Added table, chair and shelf decoration units (graphics by b_o).
+- Added table, chair, shelf and bed decoration units (graphics by b_o).
 - The names of resources are now properly capitalized in the unit display.
 - The Goblin Spearman now costs lumber, and so does (to a lesser extent) the Dwarven Axefighter.
 - Combat now features a flanking malus to evasion (only applies to organic units).
+- Fixed erroneous message about supply when upgrading units.
+- Added Dwarven Yale Rider (graphics by b_o).

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).